shsagir/play-area-sync/docs/tls.md

 ---

 template:      article
-reviewed:      2016-02-18
+reviewed:      2016-06-12
-title:         Using the TLS component
+title:         Using the TLS Component
 naviTitle:     TLS
 lead:          "HTTPS for the rest of us!
 How to use Secure Socket Layer connections for custom domains on fortrabbit.
 Setting up TLS is (still) a bit of a hassle, but together we will make it!
 Here are all the infos you'll need."
 group:         Components